apresdev/apres-terraform/docs/getting-started-part-1-aws-bootstrap.md

 ## 8. Enable IAM access to billing

-By default access to the billing information, including Cost Explorer used to determine where your spend is, is not enabled for non-root users.
+By default access to the billing information, including Cost Explorer used to determine where your spend is, is not enabled for non-root users, meaning you will not be able see any cost analysis or bills unless you login as the root user.
 To fix that, as the root user, follow the [Granting access to your billing information and tools](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#grantaccess) steps.

 ## 9. Enable Integration to your Identity Provider